usnistgov/IBA-Project/README.md

 use in support of a publication, the publication or a link to it are included in the folder.
 Each script has different software requirements.
 The languages include MATLAB, Python, and FORTRAN.

+## Research Topics
+The folders in this repo are organized by research topic.
+They contain README files to explain their contents in more detail.

+- IBASIM: publications and software related to the simulation model of the IBAL
+- Comparison of ice-on-coil thermal energy storage models: publications and scripts related to the development of machine learning models of the ice-on-coil thermal energy storage system in the IBAL

 ## Contact
 [usnistgov/IBA-Project][gh-iba] is developed and maintained
 by: